sikopet/blog/posts/http.md

 What for
 * used to fetch network resources (documents) based on their hostname and path
 * dominant document type - WWW of hypertext documents
-* domminant version - HTTP/1.1
+* dominant version - HTTP/1.1

 Python libraries
 * `urllib` - client in Standard Library, for simple use